 We are conscious that our current contextual offer is limited to students in the West Midlands region through our A2B Scheme.
-It is therefore our intention to introduce a nationwide WP contextual offer one grade below the standard prospectus offer.
+From 2017/18 entry we have introduced a nationwide WP contextual offer one grade below the standard prospectus offer.
+In order to qualify students must be from areas of low participation in higher education (i.e. HEFCE Polar 3 Quintile 1) and be attending, or have attended, a school/college where performance is below the national average.